-If you care for someone with a mental illness, you may find that there are times when that person’s mental illness worsens and needs additional or more urgent help.
-This might be for someone who is not yet diagnosed with a mental illness or for someone who has a long history of mental illness.
-This section aims to give you information on who to contact if you feel that the situation has reached crisis and you need immediate help and support.
+If your relative has a mental illness, you may find that there are times when their mental illness gets worse.
+This section gives you information on who to contact if you feel that the situation has reached crisis and they need urgent help.

-- For most, a mental health crisis is when someone’s health deteriorates or worsens to the point where they need urgent help from professional services.
+- A mental health crisis can mean different things.
+It generally means when someone’s health worsens to the point where they need urgent help from professional services.

-- You and the person you care for may notice early warning signs that their mental health is worsening.
-It can be useful to try and get help at this stage to help prevent a possible mental health crisis.
+- You and your relative may notice early warning signs that their mental health is getting worse.
+If possible, try to get help early.

-These pages are created by Rethink Mental Illness' Advice and Information Service in accordance with the Information Standard.
-Last reviewed in October 2012.
-Next review October 2014.
+These pages are created by Rethink Mental Illness' Advice Service in accordance with the Information Standard.
+Last reviewed in December 2016.
+Next review December 2019.